 Some Republicans derided the effort as "leading from behind" while many others questioned why President Obama was entangling the nation in another overseas military campaign that had little strategic urgency and scant public support.
-But with NATO operations likely ending this week, U.S. officials and key allies are offering a detailed new defense of the approach and Clinton's pivotal role - both within a divided Cabinet and a fragile, assembled-on-the-fly international alliance.
+But with NATO operations likely ending this week, U.S.

+officials and key allies are offering a detailed new defense of the approach and Clinton's pivotal role -- both within a divided Cabinet and a fragile, assembled-on-the-fly international alliance.

-What emerges from these accounts is a picture of Clinton using her mixture of political pragmatism and tenacity to referee spats among NATO partners, secure crucial backing from Arab countries and tutor rebels on the fine points of message-management.
+What emerges from these accounts is a picture of Clinton using her mixture of political pragmatism and tenacity to referee spats among rebels on the fine points of message-management.